Force majeure: Philippines

 Fortuitous events must not be caused by man but by nature.
 Therefore, economic crises are not considered as force majeure events that allows a debtor to be free of his obligation or debt.
-However such crises as an effect of wars such as WWII are considered as force majeure events as stated in Sagrada v.
+However such crises as an effect of wars such as World War II are considered as force majeure events as stated in Sagrada v.
 Nacoco (G.R.
 No. L-3756).
 The landmark case on this article and event is the case of Nakpil & Sons v.
 CA (G.R.
 No. L-47851).
 In this case, the Philippine Bar Association (PBA) building was the only building destroyed on Arzobispo St., Intramuros, Manila during an earthquake in 1968.
 The PBA, through the Jose W. Diokno Law Office, led by Sen. Diokno himself, sued Nakpil & Sons as well as the contractor of the building, United Construction Company, Inc., and won in the trial court.
 The case was merely reiterated and affirmed by the Court of Appeals.
 Finally in 1986 the case was decided with finality by the Supreme Court.
 The Court mentioned the four requisites, by breaking down Article 1174.
 These are still the requisites used in Philippine courts today.
-These requisites are the ff:
+These requisites are: